sigefried/sigefried.github.io/_posts/2013-12-04-python-line-skip.md

 ---
 layout: post
-title: (Python)Extract n line from the input file
+title: Python extract n line from the input file
 ---

 Using a generator, we can process the file reading job more elegantly.